Monday, September 6, 2004 at 06:24:51 (PDT) <

 Now again, I'm no math wizard, but doesn't that mean that mean that 25% of 20% of 80% of the people die from smoking...or 4% of people all die from smoking.
 And if you're like the guru's that blame all deaths on smoking, 5% of the people die from passive smoke and smoking.

+They also say radon gas causes 1% of all deaths in the form of lung cancer.
 Have you ever even heard that statistic before.
 You won't, because its not fashionable.
 I got it from the American Cancer Society stats.
 The numbers don't add up right for passive smoke.
 Not at all.

 These diversionary tactics are very usefully to those who seem to thrive off of hating smokers, but shouldn't the ordinary person be more concerned about what 95% of the people are dying from?
 I do know, I have the stats...and you should too?